carlynorama/SwiftLIBPNG/README.md

 #### Update Package.swift target's section to include a reference to the installed C system library

+In this example the `name` is the same as the folder where modulemap lives, which the same as the libraries header file (without the .h)), which is the same as the module map link.
+This kept it easiest for me.

 The `pkgConfig` name is optional.
 It can be found by (on a computer with pkg-config installed) with `pkg-config --list-all | grep $THING_TO_WRAP` or some fraction of the `$THING_TO_WRAP` name.
-My understanding is that the "name" is the same as the header file's name w/o the .h

 ```swift
 .systemLibrary(name: "png", pkgConfig: "libpng", providers: [.apt(["libpng-dev"]), .brew(["libpng"])]),
 ```